There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Location: Widely spread in desert regions of northern Africa, Middle East, the Arabian peninsula, and southwestern Asia

-Adaptations: Fur fully covers the pads of feet to protect them from the hot sand.
+Adaptations: The fur of Ruppell’s Fox fully covers the pads of their feet to protect them from the hot sand.
 Crepuscular or nocturnal they burrow during the day.
 Resting dens are separate from dens used to raise pups.

-Diet: Omnivores.
+Diet: Ruppell’s Fox are omnivores.
 Their diet varies widely with location but as typical foxes, they often prey on rodents, small birds, and lizards.
-They are also known to scavage in human garbage.
+They are also known to scavenge in human garbage.

 Fun Facts: Named for German naturalist Edward Ruppell.
 It has expanded its territory with the increase of desertification.